Evan-V-Dev/PCE-JS-ALL/README.md

 SOON:

 I will import a feature into the "Easy Launcher" that you can change the port of the http server.

+WITHOUT BASH:

+1. Download NodeJS.
+2. Go to the PCE directory.
+3. Go to the OS Directory you want. ( MAC = Mac Plus IBM = MS-DOS AST = ATARI ST )